engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 ## Vertical Alignment

-The vertical-align property sets the vertical alignment of an element.
+The vertical-align property sets the vertical alignment of <span style="color:red">an element</span>.

 This example demonstrates how to set the vertical alignment of an image in a text:

+✏ Note : img tag is an inline tag.

 Example